-If your doctor determines the cause of the itch, he or she will treat the underlying condition.
+If your doctor determines the cause of the itch, they will treat the underlying condition.
 This should relieve the itching.
 Other treatments include:

-- Moisturizers: Choose a moisturizer that is hypoallergenic (it should say so on the label).
+- Using a moisturizer.
+Choose one that is hypoallergenic (it should say so on the label).
 This means that this type of moisturizer is less likely to cause an allergic reaction on your skin.
 The best moisturizers are also the most “greasy.”
 Ointments (or oils) are best, followed by creams, and then lotions.
 Apply your moisturizer 3 or 4 times during the day.
 Put it on right after you wash or bathe.
 This will hold in the moisture from the water.
 If you have very dry hands, put petroleum jelly (one brand name: Vaseline) on them before you go to bed at night and sleep with your hands in cotton-lined gloves.

-- Apply a cold compress: You can purchase a cold compress at the store or make your own.
+- Applying a cold compress.
+You can purchase a cold compress at the store or make your own.

-- Avoid scratching, wearing irritating fabrics and exposure to high heat and humidity.
+- Avoiding scratching, wearing irritating fabrics and exposure to high heat and humidity.